dotnet/AspNetDocs/aspnet/web-forms/overview/moving-to-aspnet-20/improvements-in-visual-studio-2005.md

 ## ASP.NET Development Server

-As weve already discussed, Visual Studio 2005 ships with a Web server called the ASP.NET Development Server.
+As we've already discussed, Visual Studio 2005 ships with a Web server called the ASP.NET Development Server.
 (The ASP.NET Development Server is sometimes referred to as Cassini.)
 This Web server is a convenient means to browse and debug Web applications running on the file system.

 The ASP.NET Development Server is a restricted Web server.
 It does not allow remote connections, it does not allow any requests from any user other than the user who started the Web server.
 It also does not have the capability of serving ASP pages.
 Only ASP.NET resources and HTML resources (including images, CSS files, etc.) are served.